Roshan Doug: Literary career

 Doug's first book Delusions was published in 1995.
-The Socialist Review described him as "a fresh and intelligent new voice in Anglo-Asian poetry".
 He has been anthologised by Spouting Forth (1997), Staple (2000), and Bloodaxe in their "Out of Bounds" volume of poetry (2013).
+He has also written an introduction to Suniye-Sunaiye (2025), an English/Hindi poetry anthology ed.
+Dr Mahendra Verma, University of York.

-Doug's book The English-knowing Men published in 1999 was nominated for the Forward Prize for the Best Collection of that year.
 In 2001 the Orange Studio commissioned a collection, No I am Not Prince Hamlet, integrating themes of home, familiarity and cultural identity.
 In 2003, Doug was commissioned by Birmingham City University to produce a series of short elegies to commemorate the anniversary of the terrorist attacks in New York.
 This formed a volume entitled The Delicate Falling of a God.
 He was shortlisted for the Asian Jewel Awards in the same year.

 Doug's first collection of love poems, What Light is Light, was published by the University of Birmingham in 2012 and then "Mother India" the following year.
-Together with a commission from the Indian High Commission, it lead critics to conclude that his politics were shifting towards Hindu nationalism.
+Together with his appearance on the BBC 1's Big Questions in which he criticised the pervading influence of Islamic militancy in certain schools and a commission from the Indian High Commission, it led critics to conclude that his politics were shifting towards Hindu nationalism.
+He has condemned the Islamic terror attack in Kashmir in his video poem, I Dare You (2025).
+The Radio Times has described him as 'the Asian poet laureate.

 Doug has been commissioned by national and international organisations such as National Gallery London (1998), BBC Children in Need (2000), Birmingham Waterhall Gallery (2001), Martineau Place Birmingham (2001), Buckingham Palace for the Queen's 75th birthday (2001), The High Commission of India (2003), Adult Learners' Conference NEC Birmingham (2003), Embassy of the United States, London (2005), Graham Kershaw in 2005 and BBC Radio 4's Something Understood.

 In 2016, Doug published a paper in the International Journal of Education & Literacy Studies: "BIC Government White Paper, Handwriting: Developing Pupils' Identity and Cognitive Skills".
+As a critic, he has also worked with BBC Radio 2, appeared on BBC Radio 4’s The Long View with Jonathan Freeland and John Sessions, and has had his poetry featured on Poetry Please and Finelines with Imtiaz Dharker and Simon Armitage.
+In 2000 his poem "Taj Mahal" was used as a GCSE exam assessment piece in the Unseen Text paper.

 Publications

 As a columnist, Doug has written articles for publications such as The Guardian, The Times, The Independent, The Daily Telegraph, The Daily Mail, The Sunday Times, EasternEye and the BBC in-house magazine, Ariel.
-Doug has written a wide range of papers including "The Business of Poetry" for the North East Wales Institute of Higher Education for their conference "The Narrative Practitioner", to the prospective essay "Gandhi: a Punjabi perspective" for The London Review of Books, and "The British Schools' National Curriculum: English and the politics of teaching poetry from different cultures and traditions" for The Journal of Curriculum Studies.
+Doug has written papers including "The Business of Poetry" for the North East Wales Institute of Higher Education for their conference "The Narrative Practitioner", "Gandhi: a Punjabi perspective" for The London Review of Books, and "The British Schools' National Curriculum: English and the politics of teaching poetry from different cultures and traditions" for The Journal of Curriculum Studies.